Regal-Internet-Brothers/IOSync/README.md

 IOSync is an application which allows you to synchronize input events from several computers to a single host machine.
 The main purpose of this application is to send keyboard and gamepad messages to a remote machine, in order to play local multiplayer games over the internet.

-Couple this with a quick enough streaming solution (See below), and any games that support keyboard input, and you should have an experience almost as good as Steam's in-home streaming.
+Couple this with a quick enough streaming solution (See: ["Streaming (Audio and Video)"](https://github.com/Regal-Internet-Brothers/IOSync/wiki/Streaming-(Audio-and-Video))), and any games that support keyboard input, and you should have an experience almost as good as Steam's in-home streaming.
 The catch is, this can be done over the internet, rather than a home network.
 Setting up audio and video solutions can be a daunting for some, but the outcome can definitely be worth it.

 This is an early version of the project; features are untested.
 This repository is mainly meant to "showcase" the source code thus far.